agorakit/agorakit/docs/index.rst

 Welcome to Agorakit's documentation!
 ====================================

-Agorakit is a web based open source groupware for collectives.
-By creating collaborative groups, people can discuss, organize events, store files and keep everyone updated when needed.
-Agorakit is a forum, agenda, file manager and email notifier.
+Agorakit is an open source and web based groupware for collectives to communicate, organize and store their files.
+It keeps everyone updated in your collaborative group with a discuss forum, agenda for events, file manager and email notifier.
+And, most of the time, Agorakit doesn't need an admin, keeping the process as horizontal as possible.

-Manage communication, decision making, membership, files and events.
-Flexible email notifications per group, per user preferences.
-Most of the time no admin is involved in the process as we try to keep it as horizontal as possible.

 .. toctree::
    :maxdepth: 2